mocs524/greybus-spec/source/device_class.rst

 HID Input Report
 """"""""""""""""
-The input reports are generated on the device and are sent from device to host.
+<GYBS.A.0302.001>The input reports are generated on the device and are sent
-This can be requested synchronously or asynchronously.
+from device to host.
+This can be requested synchronously or asynchronously.</GYBS.A.0302.001>

 In the asynchronous case, when the device has active data it wishes to report to the host, it will generate an data request towards the host.
 When the host receives the receive request, it is responsible for reading the data from the receive request.

-In the synchronous case, the host can generate a get-report request to HID device, in response to which the device must respond with data.
+<GYBS.A.0303.001>In the synchronous case, the host can generate a get-report
+request to HID device, in response to which the device must respond with data.</GYBS.A.0303.001>

 HID Output Report
 """""""""""""""""